 Another critical difference between credit cards and debit cards is their impact on your credit score.
 Unlike credit cards, debit cards typically don’t have an impact on your credit score or credit report, whereas most credit cards do.

 5 ways to become a better credit card user

-Debt avoidance is a common concern for consumers’ preference of debit cards over credit cards.
+Debt avoidance is a common reason for consumers' preference of debit cards over credit cards.
 Some people don’t trust themselves with credit cards.